Your Legal Plan Should Reflect

 What Matters Most to You

-In essence, a guardian is a court-appointed supervisor for an incapacitated person or a minor.
-Before a Guardian may be appointed, a person must be judicially determined to be incapacitated.
-There are Guardians of the Person and Guardians of the Estate.
+There are Guardians of the Person and the Guardians of the Estate.
 The Guardian of the Person makes personal health, living, and medical decisions for the incapacitated person.
-The Guardian of the Estate makes financial and business decisions for the incapacitated person.
+The Guardian of the Estate also makes financial and business decisions.

-If you or someone you love is incapacitated and in need of a Guardian, call Vance E. Hendrix today.
-He will answer your questions about the process of becoming a guardian, review the responsibilities that come along with being a guardian, and be by your side every step of the way.
+If you or someone you love is incapacitated and in need of a guardian, contact Vance E. Hendrix, Attorney at Law.
+He will answer your questions about the guardianship process.
+In addition, he can also more thoroughly review the responsibilities and limitations that come along with being a guardian.
+As a result, he will be by your side every step of the way.